AlexandriaDAO/core/src/alex_frontend/src/apps/Modules/AppModules/plan.md

 /*
 The Plan:

+So stakes now works, but the problem is the stable storage does not have respect for subaccounts, so I gotta add subaccounts to all the data structures.

 - get_two_random_users only gets the principal, not the subaccount.
 - Problem is if the transaction call fails, it goes right to adils wallet.